tomrebibo/homework/README.md

 and the helm chart for that app.

-for start using it u need to have: eks cluster app and running with nodes jenkins server up and running a node that can control the eks cluster (u can configure it by downloading aws-cli kubectl and iam-authanticator and configure youre cred)
+for start using it u need to have:
+1.eks cluster app and running with nodes
+2.jenkins server up and running
+3.a node that can control the eks cluster (u can configure it by downloading aws-cli kubectl and iam-authanticator and configure your cred)
+4.you need to configure your jenkins with cred to ssh server (the server that controls the eks)